 I will make simplifying assumptions, and work with explicit examples,

 For example, I will only consider varieties over the complex

 - Grading: Grading

-will be based on two or three homework sheets.
+will be based on a homework sheet.

 - Homework 1 (due October 30, 2017).